jaypyles/dashboard/README.md

 ![server_page](https://github.com/jaypyles/dashboard/blob/master/docs/server_page.png)

+## Deployment

+To deploy the dashboard, you can use the `docker-compose.yml` file.

+Run the command: `make pull up`

 ## Integrations

 Integrates with several self-hosted apps such as: Arr stack, Jellyfin, etc. Used to report quick stats and link to external apps.